pubnub/pubnub-mcp-server/resources/sdk_docs/unity_files.md

-# File Sharing API – Unity SDK (Files)
+# File Sharing API – Unity SDK (Condensed)

-Upload files ≤ 5 MB, publish metadata to a channel, and perform full CRUD + URL operations.
+Below are the essential signatures, parameters, responses, and return objects for every file-handling operation.
+All original code blocks are kept verbatim.

 ---

 ## Send file